 Recorded October 16th, 2024

-Gain valuable insights on how to effectively respond to industry changes and actionable steps to enhance your revenue cycle management.
-Join Elizabeth for an engaging and informative webinar centered around navigating the current inflection point in patient collections.
-Patient financial responsibility is increasing – and it’s time for you to rise to the challenge!
+Gain valuable insights on how to effectively respond to industry changes and actionable steps to enhance your revenue cycle management in this engaging webinar centered around navigating the current inflection point in patient collections.

 Compliance Guide